 (Photograph by Marion Faria, click to see the full poster)

-It is good to see that the members of the Photographic Society of Rhode Island (PSRI) had the club’s first group show.
-Congratulations to all who are showing.
+The Photographic Society of Rhode Island (PSRI) had the club’s first group show.
+Congratulations to all whose works are in the show.

 A Club Exhibit

 I have been waiting for this to happen, indeed gently pushing over the years in place of frequent competitions.
-Gallery shows have several things over competitions in my opinion and they are better venues for the photographers in the long run.
-First, gallery shows display prints, at least most of the time.
+Gallery shows have several advantages over competitions in my opinion, and they are better venues for photographers in the long run.
+First, the gallery shows display prints, at least most of the time.
 Prints have vastly different qualities from projected images and show the image the photographer committed to present.
-The unencumbered, on-demand enjoyment of the work is unsurpassed in a print.
+The unencumbered, on-demand enjoyment of the work is unsurpassed in print.

 The second point in favor of shows is the curated nature of the collection.
 This involves the initial selection of the photographs as well as their presentation in the show.
 While hanging my exhibits despite all the advance planning, as I place the photographs next to one another some want to, almost beg to go elsewhere until the show looks right.

-Third, the opening to the public outside the club should be very important for the photographers.
-They will no longer be in the familiar surroundings.
+Third, the opening to the public outside the club should be very important for the members.
+They will no longer be in familiar surroundings.
 Now, their work is subject to public scrutiny and enjoyment.
 This is what art is about.

 Art Doesn’t Float In The Stratosphere